Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

 IBS tends to begin in adolescence and the 20s, causing bouts of symptoms that come and go at irregular periods.
 The start of IBS symptoms in late adult life is less common but not rare.
 Flare-ups almost always occur when a person is awake, and they rarely wake a person from sleep.

 Bloating, gas Gas Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).
 There are three main gas-related complaints: Excessive belching... read more , nausea Nausea and Vomiting in Adults Nausea is an unpleasant feeling of needing to vomit.
 People also may feel dizziness, vague discomfort in the abdomen, and an unwillingness to eat.
-Vomiting is a forceful contraction of the stomach... read more , headaches, fatigue, depression, anxiety, muscle aches, and difficulty concentrating are other possible symptoms.
+Vomiting is a forceful contraction of the stomach... read more , headaches, fatigue, depression, anxiety, muscle aches, problems with sleep, and difficulty concentrating are other possible symptoms.

 Diagnosis of IBS

-Laboratory and imaging tests to look for other disorders
+Some laboratory tests to look for other disorders

 Doctors use the Rome criteria to diagnose IBS in people who have had abdominal pain for at least 1 day a week in the last 3 months along with 2 or more of the following:

-Pain that is related to defecation.
+Pain is related to defecation.

 Pain is associated with a change in stool frequency (constipation or diarrhea).

 Pain is associated with a change in the consistency of stool.